 Indio is the largest city in the Coachella Valley with a growing population of over 85,000 residents.
+2022 has seen the ever increasing values really hit Indio!
+Homes, equestrian Estates and vacant land whether it’s entitled or not, in the Opportunity Zone or not, is going up!
 Indios’ Western border is La Quinta, and to the East is Coachella.
 It’s rich, cultural heritage can be seen in bold, colorful murals that embellish buildings throughout the City.
 The Coachella Valley History Museum helps to explain the History of the beautiful city of Indio.

 Indio is known as The City of Festivals.
 Hosting 8 annual festivals, including the Southwest Arts Festival in January, Kennel Club Dog show, National Date Festival and Riverside County Fair in February, the enormously successful Coachella Valley Music & Arts Festival in April, as well as the Stagecoach Country Music Festival.
 Finish the Festivals off with the Indio International Tamale Festival in December.

-Indio is also home to two of the largest Polo Clubs in the United States.
-Empire Polo Club and the Eldorado Polo Club.
+Indio is also home to one of the largest Polo Clubs in the United States, the Eldorado Polo Club.
 The Horseshow in The Sun competitors come from all over the world to show their horses.
 Don’t forget Golf because there are many lovely courses to play, including the 6 at PGA West.

 Bermuda Dunes is an unincorporated area of approximately 7500 residents in approx. 2.9 square miles.
 An ideal location North of Hwy 111, and a short overpass ride to the Interstate 10, Bermuda Dunes even has it’s own small airport!
 Bermuda Dunes is known as a Rural area as there are many small horse zoned communities and small ranchettes.